 However, there are varieties that are truly perennial in most climates.
 Their hardiness, plus their ability to be pinched back during the summer so they won't bloom until fall, make these jewel-toned beauties a welcome splash in the garden when most summer flowers have begun to fade.

 Bloom times vary with variety and climate, from early September through mid-October.

 Mums come in multiple flower forms, although many varieties are hard to find and need to be specially ordered.
 Mums come in every color but blue and the blooms last for weeks, even when cut.
 Here are some more commonly found varieties:

-- Anemone: 1 or more rows of petals with a cushion-like center.
+- Anemone: One or more rows of petals with a cushion-like center

 - Pompom: Familiar globular shape

 - Regular Incurve: Petals curve up and in, forming a sphere

 - Single or daisy: Looks like its cousin, the daisy